htutwaiphyoe/react-query/level-up-with-react-query/README.md

 manual cancel => queryClient.cancelQueries()

 still show old cache data if query is cancelled, for the first time cancel, query will be idle state until refetch

+28. Integrating query cancellation

+add query cancellation with abort controller signal in all queries